baijuka/matzone_v1/TEST.md

 3. Confirm you are redirected to the product management page.
 4. Don't fill out the form and click the 'Add Product' button.
 5. Confirm a warning message appears.
-6. Fill in the form, except the name field.
+6. Fill in the form, except the category field.
 7. Confirm a warning message appears.
 8. Repeat steps 6 and 7 for the other fields that are required.
 9. Fill in the review form and the click the 'Add Product' button.